kestra-io/docs/content/docs/12.migrations/templates.md

 ---
 title: Deprecation of Templates
+icon: /docs/icons/migrations.svg
 ---

-Templates are marked as deprecated and disabled by default starting from the 0.11.0 release.
+Since the release 0.11.0, Templates are deprecated and disabled by default.
 Please use subflows instead.

-You can re-enable them with this [configuration](../10.administrator-guide/01.configuration/04.others.md).
+If you still rely on templates, you can re-enable them in your [configuration](../10.administrator-guide/01.configuration/04.others.md).

 ## Why templates are deprecated